Bongani-4/FarmGuardian-Android/README.md

+# FarmGuardian

+## Table of Contents

+Installation

+Description

+Features

+Contributing

+License

+## Installation

+details soon to be posted

+## Description

-FarmGuardian application aim to implement:
+FarmGuardian is a mobile application aiming to implement:

-Equipment Sharing:
+***Equipment Sharing***:

-Idea: Facilitate sharing of agricultural equipment among farmers.
+Function: Facilitate sharing of agricultural equipment among farmers.

 Example: Farmers can rent or share equipment, reducing costs for individual farmers.

-Community Building:
+***Community Building***:

-Idea:  community platform for farmers to share experiences and insights.
+Function:  community platform for farmers to share experiences and insights.

 Example: Farmers can discuss challenges, share tips, and support each other.

-Market Access:
+***Market Access***:

-Idea: Facilitate direct access to markets for farmers to sell their produce.
+Function: Facilitate direct access to markets for farmers to sell their produce.

 Example: Marketplace feature connecting farmers with buyers, eliminating middlemen.

-Get help:
+***Get help***:

-Idea:  Hire  new animal caretakers
+Function:  Hire  new animal caretakers

 Example:  Hire someone professional to come and take care of your livestock anywhere,anytime

-Idea: find lost livestock
+Function: find lost livestock

 Example:  let other farmers know of your lost livestock and get notified when its seen somewhere

-Idea: AI to help sick livestock and offer other assistant
+Function: AI to help sick livestock and offer other assistant

 Example: chat page to communicate with artificial pet

-News:
+***News***:

-Idea: Get up to date with the world's or local current agriculture news.
+Function: Get up to date with the world's or local current agriculture news.

 Example: See trending news, tips, cautious weather updates, market & currency .

+## Features

+User Authentication: Secure login and registration for farmers and caretakers.

+Profile Management: Users can update their profiles with relevant information.

+Search and Apply: Farmers can search for caretakers based on criteria, and caretakers can apply for available positions.

+Real-time Notifications: Users receive notifications for new applications and job updates.

+## Contributing
+We welcome contributions from the community to enhance FarmGuardian.
+To contribute, follow these steps:

+Fork the repository.

+Create a new branch for your feature: git checkout -b feature-name.

+Commit your changes: git commit -m 'Add some feature'.

+Push to the branch: git push origin feature-name.

+Submit a pull request.

+For major changes, please open an issue first to discuss potential changes.

+## License

 Further Application and development details soon to be posted